pabloh/pathway/README.md

 ```

 As you can see above you can also customize the search field (`:search_by`) and indicate if you want to override the result key (`:set_result_key`) when calling to `model`.
-These two options aren't mandatory, and by default pathway will set the search field to the class model primary key, and override the result key to a snake cased version of the model name (ignoring namespaces if contained inside a class or module).
+These two options aren't mandatory, and by default Pathway will set the search field to the class model primary key, and override the result key to a snake cased version of the model name (ignoring namespaces if contained inside a class or module).

 Let's now take a look at the provided extensions: